-Prior to the termination of the 1st Phase, in the AMAF +3 Meeting in September 2005 in Philippines, the Ministers expressed their recognition of the contribution of AFSIS Project with respect to promoting the concept of regional food security and the importance of continued improvement in the details of food security data and information among Member States and the regional cooperation.
-Accordingly, the Implementation Plan of the Project – 2nd Phase was prepared and endorsed by the AMAF +3 Meeting in November 2007 in Bangkok, Thailand.
-The 2nd Phase will have the period of 5 years from 2008 - 2012 with financial support from MAFF Japan.
-It would continue on the objective to strengthen food security in the region and main activities of the 1st Phase.
+Prior to the termination of the 1st Phase, in the AMAF +3 Meeting in September 2005 in the Philippines, the Ministers expressed their commitments of contribution to AFSIS Project with respect to the promotion of regional food security and the importance of continued improvement in the details of food security data and information among Member States and the regional cooperation.
+Accordingly, the Implementation Plan of the 2nd Phase Project was endorsed by the AMAF +3 Meeting in November 2007 in Bangkok, Thailand.
+The implementation of the 2nd Phase had the period of 5 years from 2008 - 2012 with financial support from MAFF Japan, with objective to strengthen food security in the region and continue implementing core activities of the 1st Phase.
 The additional elements including: Early Warning Information, Agricultural Commodity Outlook and Mutual Technical Cooperation were also included in the 2nd Phase

 To achieve the objective in strengthening regional food security, the implementation of the Project contains 2 main components, which are:

 - Human Resource Development The Project aims to raise the capacity of Member States through a combination of activities i.e. trainings, workshops and national seminars.
 These activities were planned to provide related personnel in Member States with knowledge and skills in statistics and the development of food security information system to ensure that they will be capable to implement Project's activities competently and at the same standard.
 In the 2nd Phase, the Project has introduced the activity for mutual technical cooperation to replace the national seminars of the 1st Phase.
 The objective is to share the knowledge and views among ASEAN Member States through the organization of training courses and technical visits.
 Under this activity, the more advanced Member States are requested to help improve the capacity of the others as necessary for the implementation of Project's activities.